ebmdatalab/registry_scrapers_parsers/README.md

 https://github.com/ebmdatalab/registry_scrapers_parsers/tree/master/JPRN%20(Japan)
 **Strategy:** The UMIN database has a full CSV of all trials and that is the vast majority of trails on the JPRN so not developing this further at the moment.

-SLCTR - Built and Partially Tested https://github.com/ebmdatalab/registry_scrapers_parsers/tree/master/SLCTR%20(Sri%20Lanka)
+SLCTR - Built and Tested
+https://github.com/ebmdatalab/registry_scrapers_parsers/tree/master/SLCTR%20(Sri%20Lanka)
 **Strategy:** Straighforward grab of record ids then scrape of all trial info from html